 If you have lent money someone and you are charging interest on that loan, you will earn interest income that you must report to the Internal Revenue Service.
 There are exceptions and conditions attached to this rule, but the IRS essentially considers all interest earned from loans of any kind as taxable income.

 A promissory note is a signed and legal contract to repay a loan.
 The borrower and the lender agree to terms spelled out in the note, including the rate of interest and the repayment schedule.
 Some promissory notes come with "balloon" payment clauses, acceleration clauses if a payment is missed, or "on demand" conditions that allow the lender to demand repayment in full at any time.
 However, none of these specifics change the the fact that, no matter the terms, any interest earned from a promissory note is taxable income.

 To report this income, the borrower who pays the interest completes a Form 1099-INT and submits one copy to the lender and one to the IRS.
 The form spells out the total amount of interest paid to the lender during the tax year.
-The IRS waives this requirement if the interest amounts to less than $10 for the year.
+However, the IRS waives this requirement if the interest amounts to less than $10 for the year.

-If you earned more than $1,500 in interest from all sources, then you must itemize this income on Schedule B. You must file Form 1040 or 1040A if this is the case; you may not file Form 1040EZ.
-The IRS also requires Schedule B if you earned interest from the sale of your home which you financed, no matter how much interest the borrower paid.
+If you earned more than $1,500 in interest from all sources, you must itemize this income on IRS Schedule B. You still must file Form 1040 or 1040A, and if you're filing a Schedule B you can't file the shorter Form 1040EZ.
+The IRS also requires Schedule B if you earned interest from the sale of a home that you financed yourself, no matter how much interest the borrower paid.

 - Jupiterimages/Photos.com/Getty Images